pdebuyl-lab/tidynamics/paper/paper.md

 # Summary

-tidynamics provides an efficient implementation of the Fast Correlation Algorithm to compute correlation functions of interest in molecular [@allen_tildesley_1987;@nmoldyn_1995] and stochastic [@gardiner_2004] dynamics.
+tidynamics provides an efficient implementation of the Fast Correlation Algorithm (FCA) to compute correlation functions of interest in molecular [@allen_tildesley_1987;@nmoldyn_1995] and stochastic [@gardiner_2004] dynamics.
-The autocorrelation, the correlation between two time-series, the mean-square displacement, and the cross-displacement (for off-diagonal realisations of Brownian motion), allow the quantitative measure of relaxation and transport coefficients from numerical trajectories.
+Building on the FCA, tidynamics computes the autocorrelation (the correlation of a time series with itself), the correlation between two time-series, the mean-square displacement of a trajectory, and the cross-displacement (for off-diagonal realisations of Brownian motion).
+These correlation functions serve for the quantitative measure of relaxation and transport coefficients from numerical trajectories.

 There is a lack of a self-contained implementation of the algorithm.
 The software nMoldyn [@hinsen_nmoldyn3_2012] implements it within a larger library but it has a more complex